 His book, “The Design of Everyday Things,” was published around 1988 and remains a sort of User Experience (UX) bible to this day.

-The ideas presented in his work promote seamless relationships between the user and the object.
-It also encourages iterative development cycles and sets the stage for what will later become known as UX design (you can see what he has to say about it HERE).
+His work advocates for seamless interaction between the user and the product, endorsing iterative development cycles, and laying the groundwork for what we now recognize as UX design (you can see what he has to say about it HERE).